niteshpa/Atom/README.md

 # Atom
-This project is the compilation of python codes developed during practice while learning Python.
+This project is the compilation of python codes developed for practicing while learning Python.